xyf2002/COMN-notes/operating_systems/Week 7/W7N1 - Secondary storage.md

 - Prefetching blocks before they are requested hides slow disk accesses, but has a risk of loading unneeded files into memory
 - Block scheduling
 ### Block scheduling
 As applications request data accesses from the OS, the OS maintains request queues, from which it generates transfer commands to/from the disks.
 The OS can modify the order of those block requests being satisfied, to minimise wait times, or ensure fairness.
-There are many approaches, including [[W4N4 - Scheduling algorithms#First-come first-served (FCFS)|FCFS]], or prioritising the request with the shortest seek time from the current location (**shortest seek time first (SSTF)**), or by scanning from one edge of the platter to the other and repeating (**SCAN** or **C-SCAN**).
+There are many approaches, including [[W4N4 - Scheduling algorithms#First-come first-served (FCFS)|FCFS]], or prioritising the request with the shortest seek time from the current location (**shortest seek time first (SSTF)**), or by scanning from one edge of the platter to the other and repeating (**SCAN** - travel from left to right, then right to left, servicing requests in both directions - or **C-SCAN** - travel both directions, but only service requests when travelling rightward).
 #### Selecting a scheduling algorithm
 When there is only one pending request at a time, all algorithms behave like FCFS.
 SCAN and C-SCAN perform better for systems with heavy loads on disks, as they reduce the chance of a program starving due to a delayed disk access.
 #### In Linux